Logan Criminal Defense Lawyer

 Our Logan Defense Lawyers Can Help You

-Because of the negative impacts that a criminal conviction can have, it’s essential to work with a knowledgeable defense attorney who knows how to protect your rights while fighting strategically for a favorable outcome on your behalf.
-Darwin Overson is dedicated to providing aggressive courtroom representation to residents of Logan, and has more than 16 years of experience handling an array of felonies and misdemeanors, including:
+Because of the negative impacts that a criminal conviction can have, it is essential to work with a knowledgeable defense attorney who knows how to protect your rights while fighting strategically for a favorable outcome on your behalf.
+Our Logan criminal defense attorneys are dedicated to providing aggressive courtroom representation to residents of Logan.
+They have more than 16 years of experience handling an array of felonies and misdemeanors, including the following criminal offenses:

 - Domestic Violence